ThanasisSamaras/frontend-nanodegree-mobile-portfolio/README.md

 #### Optimizations in index.html:

-1. Minified CSS and JS.
+1. Embedded CSS to HTML and minified JS.
 2. Made script async to prevent it from blocking the parser and used a media print type so as print.css is not required to render the page.
 3. Removed web fonts and analytics from being loaded, as these scripts had an impact on page load.
 4. Reduced image sizes and changed format where approprtiate.
-5. Overall, achieved a PageSpeed score of 90/100 for mobile and desktop.
+5. Overall, achieved a PageSpeed score of 92/100 for mobile and 93/100 desktop.

 ### Part 2: Getting Rid of Jank